 The Solar eclipse event was a 2-3 hour long event the power grid regulators were well prepared for.
 Large solar fields had been temporarily shut off, additional reserves and regulation materials were available, an exact plan of when to regulate in what amounts was calculated based on the expected solar eclipse pattern, extra manpower was available, etc. The power grid stayed balanced that day, due to the effort of all these regulation parties.
 Had they done nothing, the power grid would have failed without a doubt.

 When we compare this to the potential cyber attack it looks very grim.
 This cyber attack will not take 2-3 hours but +/- a minute.
 The speed of the peaks and dips will be very hard, if not impossible, to deal with.
 Besides that, the cyber attack is not something they are prepared for, the additional reserves and regulations are not in place, no extra manpower is present, and no exact plan exists.
 Another critical point, is that the solar eclipse happened in the morning as the sun was rising.
-The cyber attack will likely take place in the middle of the day when the sun shines brightest, increasing the impact of controlling the flow of these devices.
+The cyber attack will likely take place in the middle of the day when the sun shines brightest or when the grid is already under extreme stress, increasing the impact of controlling the flow of these devices.
 Then finally, the solar eclipse follows a perfect logical pattern.
 A cyber attack can follow any pattern the attacker creates.
 This may in fact be random, or shifting between on and off very fast.
 For example causing several GW swings per minute.
 It becomes nearly impossible for power grid regulators to deal with this as it follows no expected pattern and the attacker is capable of controlling the flow faster than the grid regulators.
 The below shown graph is an example, but the pattern may very well be much more random, with far more peaks and dips than shown below.

 Based on this comparison it can be concluded that the cyber attack is far worse.
 Any power grid with a lot of PV power in it will be affected heavily.
 Due to the intertwinedness of power grids, large scale power failures can, and should, be expected.

-Based on both the statistical information and the comparison to a real life scenario it can be concluded that this type of attack is indeed theoretically possible.
+Based on both the statistical information and the comparison to a real life scenario it can be concluded that this type of load-altering attack is indeed theoretically possible.

 Practical proof